 There are a lot of nut free non dairy milks to choose from but I choose to concentrate on the healthiest ones, and those that have a large variety of macronutrients like protein, carb and fat.
 The look and consistency is another reason.

-The quality of homemade plant milk will always be superior of those store-bought, I covered the reasons in another article here.
+The quality of homemade plant milk will always be superior of those store-bought, as there no hidden ingredients and additives usually harmful for the body.

-The reason I’m making my own seed milks is because I can choose my ingredients and avoid unnecessary additives or thickeners that are found in many commercial varieties.
+The reason I’m making my own seed milks is because I can choose my ingredients, and I preffer fresh organic seeds (they tend to oxidize quickly) and avoid unnecessary thickeners that are found in many commercial varieties.

 Let’s see the composition and benefits of the hemp seed milk, tigernut milk and sesame seed milk specifically: